Joe Savoie: Legacy

 The neck dam sealing system invented, but not patented, by Savoie is considered one of the most significant developments and a major advance in the ergonomics of commercial diving equipment design.
 These design features were copied and further developed by competitors and became the industry standard.
 The new helmets also upgraded from free-flow to demand supplied, and from air to breathing gas mixtures like heliox.
 Some were used in semi-closed circuit applications.
 The s progressed from curved flip-up visors like on motorcycle helmets to fixed moulded face-plates with flat fronts, and the helmet shells from glass fibre reinforced resin to stainless steel.
-Savoie diving helmets were made in small numbers at his workshop in Boutte, Louisiana, mostly to customer order, and have become collectors items.
+Savoie diving helmets were made in small numbers at his workshop in Boutte, Louisiana, mostly to customer order, and have become collector's items.
 Savoie therefore had a large effect on commercial diving efficiency and safety, but made very little profit from it, eventually dying in poverty at the age of seventy years.
 He is commonly acknowledged as the originator of the modern lightweight diving helmet.
 The concept of a neck dam was not new, as it had been part of the Mercury spacesuit system since 1961 or earlier, and dry suit neck seals had been in use considerably earlier, but these had all been part of the suits, not the helmets.